TheFrogPad/getting-started-java/README.md

 The wercker application for this fork has a workflow that triggers the `security-scan` pipeline after the `build` pipeline completes.

-Also, the GitHub status is updated by wercker such that each commit will indicate the result the pipelines.
+Also, the GitHub status is updated by wercker such that each commit will indicate the result of the pipelines.

 ## HTTPS Proxy for wercker CLI